MoSpo/CHIP-8-Transcompiler/README.md

-#C8LLVM
+# C8LLVM

-##How to use the C8LLVM project#
+## How to use the C8LLVM project

-1. make C8LLVM.
-C8LLVM depends on the LLVM libraries which can be built from: http://releases.llvm.org/download.html Follow the guides below if you need help: https://llvm.org/docs/CMake.html https://llvm.org/docs/GettingStartedVS.html
+1. Run make.
+C8LLVM depends on the LLVM libraries which can be built from: http://releases.llvm.org/download.html (Follow the guides below if you need help)

+https://llvm.org/docs/CMake.html
+https://llvm.org/docs/GettingStartedVS.html